Kiy0w0/Kiy0w0/README.md

 ### Iam a Javascript & TypeScript Developer
-    I Like to make bot with databases like Sqlite MongoDB MariaDB
+    I Like to make bot with databases like Sqlite MongoDB MariaDB I Also Like Kpop And My Bae Chaewon <3

 <br>
 <br>